ericheep/physical-memories/README.md

 This project at this stage is primarily focusing on Cubic Distortion Tones as opposed to Quadratic Distortion Tones.
 QDTs often have to be "presented at a level that is uncomfortable for most listeners,"[[1]](#1) whereas CDTs are less dependent on sound pressure level and more dependent on the frequency range and frequency separation of the original two tones.

-This makes the creation of CDTs less predictable, but it is ideal for my aesethic.
+This makes the creation of CDTs less predictable, but it is ideal for my aesthetic.
 The experimental nature of this music does not guarantee that distortion products are always present during performance, but rather drift in and out of perception based on the ratio between the original two tones.
 Additionally, it is possible to modify the ratio of the CDT instead of the frequency of the CDT itself, allowing a static fundamental in the presence of shifting tones.
+This ensures that the tone originally derived from the mechatronic actuation remains static among shifting tones.

 This is done by using the CDT in combination with ratio to derive the other two tones.